selimanac/physics-body-editor/readme.md

 #### 1.5.0

-- New GUI color schema
+- New GUI color schema.
-- New coordinate system
+- New coordinate system.
-- New zoom level and pivot(origin) functionallties
+- New zoom level and pivot(origin) functionallties.
-- Defold Exporter with .convexshapes and .go files
+- Defold Exporter with .convexshapes and .go files.
-- Lots of small bug fixed
+- Lots of minor and major bug fixed.

 ### Known issues

-- Incorrect Layout Rendering of LwjglCanvas on MacOS [#5004](https://github.com/libgdx/libgdx/issues/5004)
+- Incorrect Layout Rendering of LwjglCanvas on MacOS. [#5004](https://github.com/libgdx/libgdx/issues/5004) Temporarily fixed with glue.
 - Multi-part Detection and Hole Detection are not working as aspected.
 They are disabled.
 Need more investigation.
-- Swing widget toolkit is ancient and it is not supporting anymore.
-So it may contain bugs.
+- Swing widget toolkit is ancient and it is not supported anymore.
+So it may contain non fixed bugs.